kksvt/obrandomizer/esp/Readme.txt

 * added an option to controls the chance for each actor to become a vampire (oVampire - 10% by default)
 * added an option to control whether essential creatures are used in the randomizer's lists (oUseEssentialCreatures)
 * added an option to control whether items given through scripts are randomized (oAddItems; 1 = randomize into the same type; 2 = randomize into any item)
-* added an option to control whether items given to creatures/NPCs on their death will be randomized (oDeathItems; 1 = randomzie into the same type; 2 = randomize into any item)
+* added an option to control whether items given to creatures/NPCs on their death will be randomized (oDeathItems; 1 = randomize into the same type; 2 = randomize into any item)
 * added an option to control whether items spawned freely in the world (for example a book lying on a table) will be randomized (oWorldItems; 1 = randomize into the same type, 2 = randomize into any item)
 * oExcludeQuestItems now also controls whether scripted creatures will be included in the randomizer's lists (oUseEssentialCreatures being 1 overrides this)
 * if oRandomizeAttribEssential is set to 0, then Lucien Lachance will also not get his aggression/responsibility/confidence randomized (even though he doesn't become essential until the player kills Rufio)